Dinosaurs in Jurassic Park: Ankylosaurus

 Ankylosaurus first appears in Jurassic Park III, through brief appearances.
 It was created by ILM entirely through CGI.

-Ankylosaurus also appears in Jurassic World, as Trevorrow considered the dinosaur to be among his favorites.
-It is one of several creatures that Trevorrow felt was deserving of a substantial scene.
+Ankylosaurus returns in Jurassic World.
+It is among Trevorrow's favorite dinosaurs, and is one of several that he felt was deserving of a substantial scene.
 In the film, an Ankylosaurus is killed by the Indominus rex.
-Trevorrow stated that the dinosaur's death was an example of moments in the film "that are designed to really make these creatures feel like living animals that you can connect to.
+Trevorrow called its death an example of moments "that are designed to really make these creatures feel like living animals that you can connect to.
 Especially since so many of the themes in the film involve our relationship with animals on the planet right now, I wanted them to feel real".

-In Jurassic World: Fallen Kingdom, several Ankylosaurus flee from a volcanic eruption and at least one is captured by mercenaries.
-It is later auctioned off to a wealthy Indonesian.
-Several Ankylosaurus escaped the Lockwood Manor Estate grounds alongside the other dinosaurs.
+Ankylosaurus returns in each subsequent film.

 Apatosaurus

-In the novel Jurassic Park, Apatosaurus is the first group of dinosaurs seen on the island.
+In the novel Jurassic Park, Apatosaurus is the first group of dinosaurs seen on Isla Nublar.
 It is replaced by Brachiosaurus in the film adaptation.
-Apatosaurus also appears in the sequel novel The Lost World, but is absent from its film adaptation.
+Apatosaurus also appears in the sequel novel The Lost World, but is absent from its film adaptation as well.

-Apatosaurus makes its first film appearance in Jurassic World, with several individuals being featured, including one depicted by an animatronic.
+Apatosaurus makes its first film appearance in Jurassic World, with several individuals featured, including one depicted by an animatronic.
 Unlike earlier films which featured numerous animatronics, the Apatosaurus was the only one created for Jurassic World.
 Producer Patrick Crowley was initially hesitant to have an animatronic built because of the high cost, but Trevorrow persuaded him that fans of the series would enjoy it.
 The animatronic, built by Legacy Effects, consisted of a 7 feet-long section of the dinosaur's neck and head.
-It was used for a close-up shot depicting the animal's death, after it had been injured in a dinosaur attack.
+It was used for a close-up shot depicting the animal's death, after it had been attacked by the Indominus rex.
 Audio recordings of a Harris's hawk were used for the moans of the wounded Apatosaurus.

 To animate the Apatosaurus, ILM used elephants as an example.
 Glen McIntosh, the animation supervisor for ILM, stated that "there are no existing animals that have such large necks, but in terms of the size and steps they're taking, elephants are an excellent example of that.
 Also the way their skin jiggles and sags.
 You also have impact tremors that rise up through their legs as they take steps".
 Originally, Legacy Effects only created a small model of the Apatosaurus for use in the film, but executive producer Steven Spielberg decided that a larger model would be better.
 The original model was scanned into a computer, allowing artists to create a larger 3-D model needed for the film.
 Apatosaurus makes appearances in the subsequent Jurassic World films.